CliMA/ClimaDiagnostics.jl/docs/src/user_guide.md

 - two `schedule` functions that determine when the variable should be computed and output (`compute_schedule_func` and `output_schedule_func`).
 We have two separate entries one for compute and one for output because we might want to control them separately.
-For instance, we might want to take the average of something every 10 steps, and output it the average every 100 iterations.
+For example, we might want to take the average of something every 10 steps, and output it the average every 100 iterations.
-  `schedule` functions are powerful, so there is an entire section dedicated to them below. `compute_schedule_func` and `output_schedule_func` are likely going to the same unless there are temporal reductions.
+  `schedule` functions are powerful, so there is an entire section dedicated to them below. `compute_schedule_func` and `output_schedule_func` are likely going to be the same unless there are temporal reductions.
-- an `output_writer`, an object that knows how what to do with the output.
+- an `output_writer`, an object that knows what to do with the output.
   Examples of writers might be the `DictWriter`, which saves the output to a dictionary, or the `NetCDFWriter`, which saves the output to NetCDF files.
 A more complete description of the available writers is in [Saving the